TomRosen/doodjs/README.md

 ### `d-ignore`

-Elements with the `d-ignore` directive will be ignored by DoodJS.
+Elements with the `d-ignore` directive will be ignored during initialization.

 ```html
 <div d-ignore></div>